awsdocs/amazon-redshift-developer-guide/doc_source/t_designating_distribution_styles.md

 To let Amazon Redshift choose the appropriate distribution style, don't explicitly specify a distribution style\.

  You cannot change the distribution style of a table after it is created\.
 To use a different distribution style, you can recreate the table and populate the new table with a deep copy\.
-For more information, see [Performing a Deep Copy](performing-a-deep-copy.md)\.
+For more information, see [Performing a deep copy](performing-a-deep-copy.md)\.